Do blogs like this still need to be written? Do we still need to know what works on Instagram or not?

 8. Build a Community

 Which leads me nicely onto stories!
 I was a bit of a late bloomer when it came to stories, I didn’t really enjoy doing them.
-Neither did I watch many stories of my followers as I was mainly interested in their homes and decor.
+Neither did I watch many stories of the people I was following, as I was mainly interested in their homes and decor.

 10. Use other platforms